Cucumber Salad with Oil and Vinegar (1 Cup)

 How to consume Cucumber Salad With Oil And Vinegar without glucose spikes

-Incorporate a source of protein such as grilled chicken, tofu, or chickpeas into your cucumber salad.
-This can help slow down the digestion process and reduce glucose spikes.
+Add a source of protein to your meal, such as grilled chicken, tofu, or chickpeas, to help slow down the absorption of carbohydrates.

-Pair your cucumber salad with a small portion of whole grains such as quinoa or brown rice to provide sustained energy and minimize spikes.
+Pair your cucumber salad with a small portion of whole grains such as quinoa or barley, which can provide a more balanced meal profile.

 Monitor Portion Sizes